zer0spin/beuni-desafio/docs/README_NEW.md

 # 📚 Documentation Master Index

+> Note: This file is superseded by docs/README.md and kept for historical comparison.
+Please use docs/README.md as the official index.

 > **Navigation Guide**: This index provides a structured overview of all project documentation, organized by category and purpose.

 ## 🏗️ Documentation Architecture